aschuerch/MBBI_ComputerPracticum/_episodes/12-Wrap-Up.md

 - "Predictions need to be validated by laboratory experiments"
 ---

 We predicted if proteins are secreted based on the presence of signal peptides.
+In order to confirm the cellular location of these proteins, laboratory experiments are necessary.

 ## Wrapup